 Which Products Contain Caffeine?

-The most popular product containing caffeine is coffee.
-Humans have been drinking coffee since the 15th century.
-Nowadays, there are many different types of coffee including instant, filter, and espresso.
+Humans have been drinking coffee since the 15th century, and there are many different types of coffee (instant, filter, and espresso).

-Along with coffee itself, most coffee-flavored products also contain caffeine.
-This could include coffee cakes, coffee liqueurs, coffee-flavored candies and more.
+Along with coffee itself, most coffee-flavored products contain caffeine.
+This could include coffee cakes, coffee liqueurs, coffee-flavored candies, etc.

-Many soft drinks also contain caffeine.
-The most popular are sodas such as Coke, Pepsi, and Mountain Dew.
-Along with sodas, energy drinks also contain a substantial amount of caffeine.
-Red Bull, Monster, NOS, and Rockstar are all well-known brands.
+Many soft drinks contain caffeine, including Coke, Pepsi, and Mountain Dew.
+Along with sodas, energy drinks also contain substantial caffeine.
+Red Bull, Monster, NOS, and Rockstar are well-known brands.

 Chocolate is also a source of caffeine.
-Generally speaking, the higher the cocoa content, the more caffeine there will be.
-Some bars of dark chocolate contains as much caffeine as a can of coke.
-Of course, this also means that most things flavored with chocolate contain caffeine.
-Watch out for the chocolate ice cream!
+The higher the cocoa content, the more caffeine it contains, with some bars of dark chocolate containing as much caffeine as a can of Coke.
+Of course, this also means that most things flavored with chocolate contain caffeine, including chocolate ice cream.

 What Are the Effects of Caffeine?

 Caffeine is a central nervous system stimulant.
-In the short term, caffeine increases your blood pressure and your heart rate.
-It also constricts your blood vessels and tells the liver to release more sugar into your bloodstream.
-The main result of all of this stimulation is alertness.
+In the short term, caffeine increases blood pressure, and the heart rate constricts the blood vessels.
+This tells the liver to release more sugar into the bloodstream.

-Caffeine doesn’t provide your body with real energy, but it creates the sensation of it.
-So if you ingest caffeine too soon before bed, it can stop you from feeling tired.
-This is why you might find that you can’t sleep after an energy drink.
+Caffeine doesn’t give the body energy but creates the same sensation.
+Consuming caffeine too soon before bed can stop you from feeling tired, which is why you can’t sleep after an energy drink.

-Caffeine is also a diuretic, meaning it dehydrates you.
-Consuming caffeine causes your body to let go of water, so you’ll urinate more at night.
-It’s important to drink more water to make up for it.
+Caffeine is a diuretic, meaning it dehydrates you.
+Consuming caffeine causes the body to release water, so you’ll urinate more at night.
+Drinking more fluids is important to compensate for water loss.

 How Long Does Caffeine Affect The Body?

-Once absorbed, your liver starts to metabolize the caffeine.
-It turns it into different chemicals called theobromine, paraxanthine, and theophylline.
-These chemicals travel around the body, affecting the various organs and body functions.
+Once absorbed, the liver metabolizes the caffeine, turning it into theobromine, paraxanthine, and theophylline.
+These chemicals travel around the body, affecting various organs and bodily functions.

 Does Caffeine Affect Everybody the Same?

-As a general rule, caffeine makes most people feel energized and awake.
-Even though caffeine doesn’t provide the body with energy, it creates the same sensation as if you’d had some extra sleep.
+Caffeine makes most people feel energized and awake.
+Even though caffeine doesn’t give the body energy, it creates the same sensation as if you’d had extra sleep.

-It’s also possible to become tolerant of caffeine.
-If you drink caffeine regularly, you’ll eventually need more and more to feel awake.
-Interestingly, younger people also seem to be less sensitive to caffeine than older people.
+It’s possible to become caffeine-tolerant.
+If you drink caffeine regularly, you’ll need more to feel awake.
+Interestingly, younger people are less sensitive to caffeine than older people.

 Does Black Tea Affect Sleep?

-If you measure the caffeine content of dry tea leaves and coffee beans, there’s more caffeine in black tea than in coffee.
-On average, there’s around 30mg of caffeine per gram of black tea.
-By contrast, one gram of coffee grounds has roughly 12mg of caffeine.
+There’s more caffeine in black tea than in coffee.
+On average, there are around 30 mg of caffeine per gram of black tea.
+In contrast, 1 gram of coffee grounds has roughly 12 mg of caffeine.

-However, it’s not all about the dry weight.
-When you make a cup of tea, a lot of water is added to dilute the taste of the leaves (which are then discarded).
-Coffee is not diluted as much as tea, which is why a cup of coffee contains more caffeine than a cup of tea.
+When you make a cup of tea, water is added to dilute the taste of the leaves (which are then discarded).
+Coffee isn’t diluted as much as tea, so a cup of coffee contains more caffeine than a cup of tea.

 Does Decaffeinated Coffee Cause Sleeplessness?